 Alternatively, you can schedule an appointment with our clinic for an assessment and review of your history.
 You will meet with an experienced ARNP for an intake and assessment.
 We can help you determine if ketamine is right for you.

 Ketamine is not a cure for depression or chronic pain, but is a highly effective and rapid treatment to help manage the symptoms of these debilitating diseases.
 The effect of a single infusion normally lasts around two weeks.
 After a typical series of six infusions, some people remain symptom-free for up to three months.
-We offer booster infusion sessions which can be administered every couple months, or more or less often, as needed.
+We offer booster infusion sessions which can be administered every 4-8 weeks, or more or less often, as needed.

-After you complete a medical history and fill out a few simple forms, we will work with your primary care doctor or mental health professional to receive a referral from them.
-We request they also complete an acknowledgment of ongoing care before we begin treatment.
-After the referral is received, we will schedule an initial consultation with you.
-If we determine that you are a good candidate for treatment, you may begin your first infusion that day.
+After you complete a medical history and fill out a few simple forms one of our doctorate ARNPs will conduct initial consultation with you.
+If we determine that you are a good candidate for treatment, you may begin your stabilization series right away.

 During your infusion appointment, an IV is placed in your arm or hand.
 We use a small amount of local anesthetic medication to numb the area, making the IV start virtually painless.
 Next, monitors are applied to record your vital signs during the treatment.
 The infusion typically lasts about 45 minutes.
 Afterward, we will monitor you for 15-30 minutes before you are released to a friend or relative who can safely drive you home.
 You are encouraged to wear comfortable clothing and may bring a blanket or pillow from home if you wish.